0belous/universal-plugin-repo/.github/PULL_REQUEST_TEMPLATE.md

  - VSCode: ctrl + shift + p > Sort Lines Ascending

-2. [ ] Is a source you added a fork of an existing source?
+3. [ ] If you are adding a source: is it a fork of an existing plugin?